How To Speed Up Your Website

 In the latter case, it would make sense to have your files closer to your customers.
 A Content Delivery Network (CDN) allows you to achieve that.
 A CDN is a service that places servers between the person browsing and your website.
 It stores (caches) locally so that your website is presented much faster.

-Therefore, if your web hosting is located in the UK and someone from Australia views it, the copy they view will be the one closest to them (remember, this doesn’t necessarily mean geographically close, but close in terms of the network).
+Therefore, if your hosting solution is located in the UK and someone from Australia views it, the copy they view will be the one closest to them (remember, this doesn’t necessarily mean geographically close, but close in terms of the network).

 An example of a CDN that is affordable for many small businesses is Cloudflare.